rice-hiroko/drudder/README.md

                                 actions will already update the container
-                                if any of the relevant Dockerfiles were changed. drudder info <service>[/subservice] - show extended info about the service drudder logs <service>      - print logs of all docker containers of the service drudder shell <service>[/<subservice>]  - run a shell in the specified
+                                if any of the relevant Dockerfiles were changed. drudder status <service>[/subservice] - show extended info about the service drudder logs <service>      - print logs of all docker containers of the service drudder shell <service>[/<subservice>]  - run a shell in the specified